watamario15/brainfuck/readme.md

 Download appropriate one from **[Releases](https://github.com/watamario15/brainfuck-sharp-brain/releases)** and run it on your device.
 No installation needed.
 For SHARP Brain, use an **Armv4i** version and follow the usual procedure, which is explained [here (Japanese)](https://brain.fandom.com/ja/wiki/%E3%82%A2%E3%83%97%E3%83%AA%E3%81%AE%E8%B5%B7%E5%8B%95%E6%96%B9%E6%B3%95) and [here (English)](https://www.hpcfactor.com/reviews/editorial/ceopener-sharp-brain/).

 You can also remove this app by just deleting it.
-It doesn't save anything to outside.
+It doesn't save anything outside.

 ## How To Build